Pharos Lighthouse, Fleetwood

 The lighthouse was designed and constructed in conjunction with the much shorter (34 ft) Lower Lighthouse (also known as Beach Lighthouse) which stands on Fleetwood sea front.
 The lighthouses are designed to be used as a pair to guide shipping through the treacherous sandbanks of the Wyre estuary.
 The light from the Pharos should be kept immediately above the light from the Lower for safe passage down the channel.
 Both lighthouses were first illuminated on 1 December 1840.
-Each was run off the town's gas supply, with a single parabolic reflector placed behind the burner; later they were converted to electricity.
+Each was run off the town's gas supply, with a single parabolic reflector placed behind the burner; they were later converted to electricity.
 The lamp is approximately 104 ft above sea level, giving a range of about 12 nmi.

-For many years, the lighthouse was painted a striking cream and red colour, but in the late 1970s, the original sandstone was again exposed.
+For many years, the lighthouse was painted a cream and red colour, but in the late 1970s the original sandstone was again exposed.
 The Fleetwood terminal loop of the Blackpool tramway runs past the foot of the lighthouse.
 The lighthouse is managed by the Port of Fleetwood.
 The interior is closed to the general public.